Marketing Cloud, Trailhead...

 CRM is More than Just a Sales Database

 Most managers are familiar with the big-name CRM providers, and you’ll be hard-pressed to find any salesperson worth their salt who hasn’t worked with one or more of these platforms.
-Every touchpoint a company has with a customer or potential customer can be documented, stored, organized, and mined to assist with sales and customer support initiatives, from qualifying a sales lead to sending valued customers holiday cards.
+Every touchpoint a company has with a customer or potential customer can be documented, stored, organised, and mined to assist with sales and customer support initiatives, from qualifying a sales lead to sending valued customers holiday cards.

 Looking at CRM software or services just as a customer management tool, however, can be shortsighted.
-In fact, CRM solutions are useful for logging any interaction an organization has with anyone who represents a valued relationship.
+In fact, CRM solutions are useful for logging any interaction an organisation has with anyone who represents a valued relationship.
 Taking this view, a CRM platform can be leveraged to manage all kinds of connections, from media contacts to vendor relationships to employees.
 Technicians can track help tickets.
 Marketers can keep track of digital campaigns.
 CRM platforms can even keep track of what competitors are up to, such as where they’ve been advertising or which big accounts they’ve recently landed.

 But CRM software can only effectively deliver results when it communicates freely with other business process management software, such as enterprise resource planning (ERP) platforms or content management system (CMS) applications.
 Since in many, if not most, cases these applications come from different vendors, are built on different code, and have different user workflows, getting them to talk to each other can be an overwhelming task.